Lakshmihulkoti/-M2-EmbSys-/Project.c/2_Architecture/README.md

 *	A buzzer or beeper is a audio signaling device, usually electronic, typically used in automobiles, household appliances such as a microwave oven, or game shows .
 *	A buzzer is turned on after LPG gas leakage so it acts as a gas leakage alarm

+## Potentioometer :
+* A potentiometer is basically used for controlling the sensitivity of gas detecting .

+# ADC :
+*